sanemat/do-not-merge-wip-for-github/README.md

-# Github Merge Caution
+# Do Not Merge WIP for GitHub

-  You can't merge *WIP* pull request!
+  You do not merge *WIP* pull request!

   [github merge caution](https://chrome.google.com/webstore/detail/github-merge-caution/nimelepbpejjlbmoobocpfnjhihnpked)